-Defendant, who is a pretrial defendant currently detained at the Dona Ana County Detention Center is among the group of people the Centers for Disease Control and Prevention ("CDC") has categorized as most-at-risk for contracting COVID-19, a dangerous illness spreading rapidly across the world and through New Mexico his parole officer and social workers at the Law Offices of the Public Defender.
+Defendant, who is a pretrial defendant currently detained at the Dona Ana County Detention Center ("DACDC"), is among the group of people the Centers for Disease Control and Prevention ("CDC") has categorized as most-at-risk for contracting COVID-19, a dangerous illness spreading rapidly across the world and through New Mexico.

-Defendant has been incarcerated in the Dona Ana County Detention Center since February 4, 2020 and his bond is currently set at \$20,000.00 secured.
-Defendant has a chronic autoimmune disease.
-The health risk to Defendant is heightened because of his compromised immune system.
-Given the conditions at the DACDC necessitates Defendant's temporary release on bail until this pandemic has ended.

-During the period of release, Defendant will return to Bernalillo County with the help of
+Defendant has been incarcerated in the Dona Ana County Detention Center since December 21, 2019 and his bond is currently set at \$10,000.00 secured.
+Because of the close living quarters in the DACDC, he is at high-risk of infection and given the conditions at the DACDC necessitates Defendant's temporary release on bail until this pandemic has ended.
+During the period of release, Defendant will reside in Dona Ana County.